-In 1910, Ivar Bang first reported that high concentration of boiling 5'-guanosine monophosphate (5'-GMP) could form a gel upon cooling in the presence of sodium acetate.^[18] However, the requirement of high concentration components obstructs gel stability and narrows its applicational region.
-Subsequently, unremitting erforts have been made to seek for more effective hydrogelators and strategies to enhance the hydrogelation process.
+In 1910, Bang first reported that high concentration of boiling 5'-GMP could form a gel upon cooling in the presence of sodium acetate.^[18] However, the requirement of high concentration components obstructs gel stability and narrows its applicational region.
+Subsequently, unremitting efforts have been made to seek for more effective hydrogelators and strategies to enhance the hydrogelation process.

 Guanosine hydrazide is a strong hydrogelator.
-In 2005, Lehn et al. used dynamic covalent chemistry to develop highly visions lynamic hydrogels consisting of guanosine hydrazide (Figure 9) and various aldehytes.571The resulting library constitution displayed that guanosine hydrazide yielded a preferential hydrogel based on the formation of G-quartets with comparatively high stability.
+In 2005, Sreenivasachary and Lehn used dynamic covalent chemistry to develop highly viscous dynamic hydrogels consisting of guanosine hydrazide (Figure 9) and various aldehydes.^[56] The resulting library constitution displayed that guanosine hydrazide yielded a preferential hydrogel based on the formation of G-quartets with comparatively high stability.

-However, high concentration of hydrogelators, poor lifetime stability (propensity to crystallize after a couple of hour, leading to collapse of the gel) and specific pH as well as excessive requirement of salt concentrations are still the problems of limiting the guanine hydrogels application, which many researchers exert themselves to work out.
+However, high concentration of hydrogelators, poor lifetime stability (propensity to crystallize after a couple of hour, leading to collapse of the gel), and specific pH as well as excessive requirement of salt concentrations are still the problems of limiting the guanine hydrogels application, which many researchers exert themselves to work out.